Betty Thatcher

-Betty Thatcher (16 February 1944 – 15 August 2011) was an English lyricist who wrote many of the lyrics for the progressive rock band Renaissance.
+Betty Newsinger (16 February 1944 – 15 August 2011), known for much of her career as Betty Thatcher, was an English lyricist who wrote many of the lyrics for the progressive rock band Renaissance.

 Early life

 Betty Mary Newsinger was born in Great Titchfield Street, central London.
 She was taught to read newspapers at home, started conventional school at the age of eight, and became a fast and prolific reader.
 After passing the Eleven-plus exam, she won a scholarship to a grammar school, where she refused to take part in any examinations.
 After two years excelling in English and art, she transferred to a school that accepted difficult students.